Frequently Asked Questions

 You must take all reasonably practicable measures to ensure the safety of all your employees.
 You must also ensure the safety of any person who is not an employee while they are on your premises.

-The responsible person must take “General Fire Precautions”; there are six main categories for this, and they must comply with all of them:
+The responsible person must take “general fire precautions”; there are six main categories for this, and they must comply with all of them:

 1. Reduce the risk of fires on the premises and prevent the spread of fire.